ChaturaW/SageMakerTrainer/readme.md

 # Installation & configuration

-- Create a domain
+- Create a domain in AWS SageMaker
 - Create a user profile in SageMaker studio under the domain
 - Create a custom notebook kernel.
-This is for creating a python 3.9 kernel:
+This is for creating a python 3.9 kernel (This step is important as some models will not work in the default python version comes with the notebook):
   - conda create --name <ENVIRONMENT_NAME> python=3.9
   - conda activate <ENVIRONMENT_NAME>
   - conda install ipykernel